It’s time for us to move on, so we’re leaving Showit in 2019! If you want to find out why, read on.

 Mileage is going to vary a lot between web builders these days.
 I personally always encourage someone to stick with their chosen platform for a little while before deciding to switch.
 If you decide to switch, you’ll have a whole new learning curve every time you move.

-It becomes increasingly frustrating over time for users to continuously switch to different themes.
+It becomes increasingly frustrating over time to continuously switch to different themes.
 Especially when they have to spend hours re-learning something new.
 It would be better to try to be a little patient and learn what you’re using first for awhile before making a quick decision, especially if you’re feeling frustrated with the builder.

 Yes, Showit will continue to support our designs going forward.
 Support is part of the subscription service you pay for when signing up, and isn’t determined by what design you choose to purchase.